fdennehy/pands-weekly-tasks/README.md

 3. *accounts.py*\
 Topic 3: Variables\
-Description: Program that reads in a 10 character account number and outputs the account numbers with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+Description: Program that reads in a 10-character account number and outputs the account numbers with only the last 4 digits showing (and the first 6 digits replaced with Xs).
 Program modified to deal with account numbers of any length.

 4. *collatz.py*\
 Topic 4: Flow\